ubirch/ubirch-token-manager/README.md

 ### X-Ubirch-Signature Header

-The Data Object should be signed with a valid ECDSA or EDDSA key.
-The Json object is assumed to be assigned in a compat fashion.
+The _Data Object_ should be signed with a valid **ECDSA** or **EDDSA** key.
+The Json object is assumed to be assigned in a compact fashion.

-The signature is calculated like this:
+The _signature_ is calculated like this:

-1. The SHA-512 digest is calculated.
+1. The _SHA-512 digest_ is calculated over the _Data Object_.
+See previous point.
 2. The digest is signed with the private key.
-3. The base64 string representation is calculated over the signature.
+3. The _base64_ string representation is calculated over the signature.
 4. This encoded signature put in the header.

 #### Post Request